overload-development-community/olmod/README.md

 - A joystick curve editor, by luponix.

-- In anarcy, a multiplayer game option to turn off assist scoring, by Sirius.
+- In anarchy or team anarchy, a multiplayer game option to turn off assist scoring, by Sirius.

+- Custom team colors, by Tobias.

 #### How to build